maxpetretta/keymap/README.md

 * Home-row mods
 * Combos for symbols
 * Only two additional layers!

-Layers can be toggled on/off with 3 taps of the corresponding thumb-key.

 ## Inspiration
 Ideas for this keymap were drawn from the below resources: